 In this lesson, you will learn a strategy called doubling to help multiply facts to ten.
 You will learn how to use known facts and double the product.
 Test your knowledge with a quiz at the end of the lesson!

-8. Learning Multiplication Facts to 10 Using Finger Tricks
+8. Learning Multiplication Facts for 6s-9s Using Finger Tricks

 When it comes to multiplication, finger tricks are very useful tools, and they're fun!
 This trick is for multiplication tables of 6, 7, 8, and 9.
 When you need to find an answer quickly, finger tricks can save the day.